GEOTHERMAL WELL DRILLING.

 Will the drilling affect the local water supply?
 We use water for the drilling activities and these activities are part of our permits.
 Where drilling occurs near a town, the town’s water supply is not be impacted by our activity.

 How have do you communicate your plans to the local communities?
-We talk to local residents, businesses and iwi who might be impacted by the drilling or moving the drilling rig around.
-We put flyers and posters out into the community, and we use local social media and news and our website.
+Across all of our projects, we talk to local residents, businesses and iwi who might be impacted by the drilling or moving the drilling rig around.
+We may also distribute flyers and posters to inform the community of our work, as well as using local social media, local newspapers and our website.

 How do you lessen the impact on the community?
 We have a careful plan, including noise bunds, light barriers and dust control sprayers.
 There is positive impact on the community too by utilising local contractors where possible to support the specialist drilling crew.